+Table 24-4 DBMS_SQLTUNE.SELECT_SQLSET Parameters

-Table 24-4 describes some attributes of the SQLSET_ROW object.
+The following table describes some attributes of the SQLSET_ROW object.
 These attributes appears as columns when you query TABLE(DBMS_SQLTUNE.SELECT_SQLSET()).

-Table 24-4 SQLSET_ROW Attributes
+Table 24-5 SQLSET_ROW Attributes

-Parameter Description parsing_schema_na me Schema in which the SQL is parsed elapsed_time Sum of the total number of seconds elapsed for this SQL statement buffer_gets Total number of buffer gets (number of times the database accessed a block) for this SQL statement
+Parameter Description parsing_schema_name Schema in which the SQL is parsed elapsed_time Sum of the total number of seconds elapsed for this SQL statement buffer_gets Total number of buffer gets (number of times the database accessed a block) for this SQL statement

-This tutorial assumes that you want to display the contents of an STS named ${\tt SQLT_WKLD_STS}$.
+- You want to display the contents of an STS named SQLT_WKLD_STS. - You are using DBMS_SQLTUNE instead of DBMS_SQLSET.